In 2021, the Orwell Youth Prize opened up a new genre of entry: game design.

 Feedback & Judging

-As with all youth prize entries, if you submit before the feedback deadline, you will receive personalised feedback on your work.
+As with all Orwell Youth Prize entries, if you submit before the feedback deadline, you will receive personalised feedback on your work.
 If you submit a game design concept your work will be reviewed by a selection of volunteers with experience in this field.
-We are also delighted to have Dan Bernardo, Founder of Playtra Games as one of our judges!

-With special thanks to Imre Jele, Bossa Studios, Sam D’Elia BAFTA and Nick Dixon, Falmouth University
+With special thanks to Tom Bradstreet, Adele Richards and Brandon Cole at Into Games, Imre Jele, Bossa Studios, Sam D’Elia, BAFTA and Nick Dixon, Falmouth University